ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

    i.
 Drag a file to the box or click to upload.
 Selected files are listed in the **Selected file(s)** section.

       You can add multiple files of the same file type.
-The available file type options are CSV, Parquet, JSON, ORC, and AVRO.
+The available file type options are .txt, .csv, Parquet, JSON, ORC, and Avro.
 The maximum cumulative file size must be within 2 GB.
       {: note}

    ii.
 Select a transient storage bucket from the drop down to temporarily store uploaded files.